mim1q/mods-wiki/docs/minecells/index.md

   </div>
 </div>

-/// warning | This wiki is going to be maintained for the newest version of the mod.
+/// warning | This wiki is primarily dedicated for mod setup and technical stuff.
-If you're using older releases, some features described here might be missing in your installation.
-I'll try my best to mark which features got implemented in which versions!
+In the newest versions, an in-game wiki (the *Mine Cells Guidebook*) is available if you install [Patchouli](https://modrinth.com/mod/patchouli).
+That Guidebook will be the official feature wiki and should be updated for the version it's in.
+If you need to view the older version of this wiki, it's available [here]().

 ///